 Where to Go for Minor Fracture Treatment in Norwalk, CT

 After breaking a bone, you’re probably wondering where you should go for treatment.
 If you’re experiencing symptoms of a severe break—such as shortness of breath, loss of consciousness, excessive bleeding, a noticeable deformity, or a bone protruding through skin—you should call 911 or get to a nearby emergency room as soon as possible.
-But for minor fracture treatment in Norwalk, Connecticut, you can rely on PhysicianOne Urgent Care, a trusted provider accredited by the Urgent Care Association (UCA) and affiliated with the Yale New Haven Health System.
+But for minor fracture treatment in Norwalk, Connecticut, you can rely on PhysicianOne Urgent Care, a trusted provider certified by the Urgent Care Association (UCA) and affiliated with the Yale New Haven Health System.

 What to Expect When You Visit an Urgent Care for Broken Bones